Elasticbrains/docker-pageflow/README.md

 [2017-06-14 14:15:42] INFO  WEBrick::HTTPServer#start: pid=24 port=3000
 ```

 Then you should be able to call http://localhost:3000 in your web browser.
+Please note that the first Request you make to Pageflow by Browser will take around 10 seconds until you see the Web View.

 ![](https://media.giphy.com/media/mCxUZJN8i2wrC/giphy.gif)